bikeshaving/crank/docs/WIP.md

 This `Timer` component is similar to the `Counter` one, except now the state (the local variable `seconds`) is updated in the callback passed to `setInterval`, rather than when the component is updated. `this.refresh` is called to ensure that the outer generator is stepped through, so that the rendered DOM actually reflects the updated state.

 ### Cleanup with `try`/`finally`
-One important detail about the `Timer` example is that it cleans up after itself with `clearInterval`.
+One important detail about the `Timer` example above is that it cleans up after itself with `clearInterval`.
 Crank will call `return` on the generator object which your component returns, so when your component is removed, the finally block executes and `clearInterval` is called.
 In this way, you can use the natural lifecycle of a generator to write setup and teardown logic for components, all within the same variable scope.

 ### Prop updates
 The generator components we’ve seen so far haven’t used the props object, but they can accept props as the first parameter just like regular function components.